JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 - Users can upload files and receive a unique link for access.
 - Users may download files by entering the unique link.
 - File integrity is ensured by performing a hash check before and after transfer.
+- Face-to-face file sharing by scanning QR codes or other methods.

 ### Additional Features / Final Version